tefkah/thesis-writing/Quantum Hall Effects Show Broken Time-Reversal Symmetry, Which Is Interesting.md

 ctime: 20210511135143
 ---

-# Quantum Hall Effects Show Broken Time-Reversal Symmetry, Which Is Interesting

 This is a good reason to bring up why [[descripion of QHE|QHE]] are interested beyond the people who are immediately interested in condensed matter physics.

 This is claimed in [@Cohen2019 p.
 445].